Almaden-Intelligence/colacheck/lib/cfr/part-04-wine-standards.md

 (iv) Any "grape wine" "citrus wine," "fruit wine," or "wine from other agricultural products" to which has been added sugar and water solution in an amount which is in excess of the limitations prescribed in the standards of identity for these products, unless, in the case of "citrus wine," "fruit wine" and "wine from other agricultural products" the normal acidity of the material from which such wine is produced is 20 parts or more per thousand and the volume of the resulting product has not been increased more than 60 percent by such addition.

 (i) *Class 9; retsina wine.* "Retsina wine" is grape table wine fermented or flavored with resin.

+Cross Reference:
+For regulations relating to the use of spirits in wine, see part 24 of this chapter.

 *[T.D.
 6521, 25 FR 13835, Dec.
 29, 1960]]*